 It was noted in Section 4.7 in Volume 1 that, whilst non-revenue water (NRW) is decreasing in uThukela District Municipality (Figure 4.6 and Figure 4.7), it was still reported in 2017/2018 as 60.9% which is considered high.
 The status of NRW has improved marginally, with figures of 57.1% reported in 2018/2019.
 These figures are doubted by role-players in the water sector due to the lack of water meters in uThukela DM i.e. the WSA makes numerous assumptions and estimates when reporting.
 Accurate reporting will only be possible once the WSA prioritises the installation of water meters at strategic points in the water networks and it is strongly recommended that the WSA utilise available grants such as Water Services Infrastructure Grant (WSIG) and Municipal Infrastructure Grant (MIG) for meter installation and water conservation water demand management (WCWDM) projects.
-As shown in Section 13.3.2 (a), the water leaks at Ezakheni WTP are significant and the current lack of meters is preventing the determination of a comprehensive water balance.
-Meters will be installed in the plant during the second half of 2019.
+As shown in Section 13.3.2 (a), the water leaks on the bulk pipelines emanating from the Ezakheni WTP are significant and the current lack of meters is preventing the determination of a comprehensive water balance.